11 Storage Ideas That Will Transform Your Closet

 Closet Storage Ideas: Store Unused Hangers in a Magazine File

-Keep loose hangers from falling to the ground and untangled in a magazine file.
-This way they're ready and easy to transport for laundry day.
+Keep loose hangers from falling to the ground and untangled in a magazine storage container.
+This way they’re ready and easy to transport for laundry day.
 Keep the rest of the items on the closet floor in a storage bin or tote, making it easier to pull out from closet corners or clean behind.
-Find out why you should fit a file folder into your kitchen.

 Clothing Storage Solutions: Robe and Wall Hooks

-Hang decorative robe hooks on narrow walls for clothing that can be worn again before washing.
+Hooks are a great storage solution for closets, and you can even make your own hooks if you don’t want to spend more money.
+Use decorative robe hooks on narrow walls to hang clothing that can be worn again before washing.
 This keeps clean clothes from piling on the ground and getting wrinkled or dirty.
-Or hang tomorrow's outfit and save yourself a few minutes in the morning deciding what to wear.
-You can even make your own hooks from common DIY hardware items!
+Or hang tomorrow’s outfit and save yourself a few minutes in the morning deciding what to wear.

 Closet Storage Ideas: Consider Fabric Bins

-Keep accessories like belts and ties off the floor and organized in divided fabric bins like these from Rubbermaid.
-They're sized for smaller closet shelves.
+Keep accessories like belts and ties off the floor and organized in divided fabric storage bins like these.
+They’re sized for smaller closet shelves.
 Bins can stack to save space, and work great for jewelry and accessories too.

 Closet Storage Ideas: Double-Duty Furniture and Storage